Registration

 I can't pay online.
 What should I do?

-When I registered online, I indicated that I receive a means-tested grant (CROUS), but the amount claimed does not match my situation.
+When I registered online, I indicated that I receive a means-tested scholarship (CROUS), but the amount requested does not match my situation.
 How can I correct this?

 Go back to the “ANNUAL DATA” page of the registration application you used.

-For the question: “What is the nature of the grant? ” Select: “Higher Education Grant” and for the question: “What is the nature of your financial aid?”
+For the question: “What is the type of scholarship? ” Select: “Higher Education Grant,” and for the question: “What is the nature of your financial aid?”
 Select: “Income-Based Grant.”

 My payment was declined by the bank.
 What should I do?